Texas Higher Education IT Leadership Summit 2025 Banner

 Nassos Galiopoulos

-Chief Technology Officer & Deputy Chief Information Officer
+Chief Technology Officer and Deputy Chief Information Officer

 Kendra Ketchum